benwzj/benwzj.github.io/_posts/2024-03-29-nextjs-starter.md

 ### Client-Side validation

 There are a couple of ways you can validate forms on the client.
-The simplest would be to rely on the form validation provided by the browser by adding the `required` attribute to the `<input>` and `<select>` elements in your `forms`.
+The simplest would be to rely on the form validation provided by the browser by simply adding the `required` attribute to the `<input>` and `<select>` elements in your `forms`.
 For example:

 ```ts
 <input